Moths of North Carolina

 Habitats and Life History

-Habitats: Local populations are generally found locally where lupines and wild indigo are present.
+Habitats: Populations are generally found locally where lupines and wild indigo are present.
 The habitats include xeric to mesic sites in the Coastal Plain, residential neighborhoods where the hosts are increasingly planted as ornamentals, and open woods and slopes.

 Larval Host Plants: The larvae feed on legumes, and usually ones that contain toxins such as alkaloids (Allyson, 1981; Bernays and Montllor, 1989; Heppner, 2007; Robinson et al, 2010).
-Legumes that are used in eastern North America include False Indigo-bush (Amorpha fruticosa), White Wild Indigo (Baptisia alba), Tall Blue Wild Indigo (B. australis), Yellow Wild Indigo (B. tinctoria), Scotch Broom (Cytisus scoparius), Honey Locust (Gleditsia triacanthos) and Blue Sandhill Lupine (Lupinus diffusus).
-In the western U.S. broom (Genista spp.) and Necklace Pod (Sophora tomentosa) are commonly used.
+Legumes that are used in eastern North America include False Indigo-bush (Amorpha fruticosa), White Wild Indigo (Baptisia alba), Tall Blue Wild Indigo (B. australis), Yellow Wild Indigo (B. tinctoria), Scotch Broom (Cytisus scoparius), Honey Locust (Gleditsia triacanthos), and Blue Sandhill Lupine (Lupinus diffusus).
+In the western United States broom (Genista spp.) and Necklace Pod (Sophora tomentosa) are commonly used.
 Heppner (2007) listed Common Saltwort (Salsola kali) and Forbes (1923) reported honeysuckle (Lonicera sp.) as hosts, but these need to be verified with additional observations.
-The known hosts in North Carolina are all legumes and include Baptisia alba, B. australis, B. tinctoria and Lupinus diffusus. - View
+The known hosts in North Carolina are all legumes and include Amorpha fruticosa, Baptisia alba, B. australis, B. tinctoria, and Lupinus diffusus.
+Larvae are frequently recorded by the public defoliating Amorpha, Baptisia, and other ornamentals planted in their yards, and are considered by some to be a pest. - View

 Observation Methods: The adults are attracted to lights and the boldly marked larvae are commonly seen feeding in the open during the day.